IgniteUI/igniteui-xplat-docs/doc/en/components/grids/pivot-grid/features.md

 In case there are multiple row or column dimensions which would create groups that span multiple rows/columns, selection is applied to all cells that belong to the selected group.

 ## Super Compact Mode
-The `{PivotGridName}` component provides a `SuperCompactMode` input.
+The `PivotGrid` component provides a `SuperCompactMode` input.
 It is suitable for cases that require a lot of cells to be present on the screen at once.
 If enabled the option ignores the `DisplayDensity` option for the {PivotGridTitle}.
 Enabling `SuperCompactMode` also sets the `DisplayDensity` input to `Compact` for each child component(like `Chip`) that does not have the `SuperCompactMode` option.